-We can also define a monoid action on the right.
+We can also define a semigroup action on the right.
 In this paper, we will restrict ourselves to left near-vector spaces.
 All of our results will also apply to right near-vector spaces.
-The definition below is equivalent to the definition in \cite[Definition 4.1]{Andre} of a near-vector space using the terminologies introduced in Definition \ref{actiondef}. \begin{definition} A {\sf left near-vector space} over a scalar group $F$ is a pair $(V, \mu )$ (when there is no confusion, we will simply denote it as $V$) where $V$ is an abelian additive group and $\mu : F \times V \rightarrow V $ is a left scalar monoid free action such that its quasi-kernel $Q(V) = \{v \in V \mid \forall_{\alpha, \beta \in F} \exists_{\gamma \in F} [ \alpha \cdot v + \beta \cdot v = \gamma \cdot v ]\}$ generates $V$ seen as an additive group.
+The definition below is equivalent to \cite[Definition 4.1]{Andre} of a near-vector space using the terminologies introduced in Definition \ref{actiondef}. \begin{definition} A {\bf left near-vector space} over a scalar group $F$ is an $F$-space $(V, \mu)$ such that the left scalar group action $\mu$ is free and $Q(V)$ generates $V$ seen as an additive group.
 Any trivial abelian group has a near-vector space structure through the trivial action.
-We refer to such a space as {\sf a trivial near-vector space over $F$}.
+We refer to such a space as a {\bf trivial near-vector space over $F$}.
 We denote a trivial near-vector space as $\{0\}$. \end{definition}

 In the following, a left near-vector space is simply referred to as a near-vector space and $F$ denotes a scalar group and $V$ denotes a near-vector space over the scalar group $F$ unless stated differently. \begin{remark} \begin{enumerate} \item The freeness of the action $\mu$ is usually referred to as the fixed point-free property in near-vector space theory literature. \item The fixed point-free property can be translated in terms of the stabilizer as follows.
 For all $v \in V$, we have that the set of elements of $F$ that stabilize $v$ is described as follows: